 What's an automatic transfer?

 During an automatic transfer, information about the conversation is automatically sent from the sender bot to the receiver bot.
-This ensures a seamless hand-off, allowing the receiver bot to immediately start the appropriate dialog.
+This ensures a seamless hand-off, allowing the receiver bot to immediately start the appropriate dialog flow.

 If there isn't another bot within the group that can handle the request, no automatic transfer occurs.
 Instead, the bot sends its fallback response to the consumer.